What the Convention says

 - Combined, six of these States – China, India, the Republic of Korea, Pakistan, Russia and the United States – may hold tens of millions of stockpiled antipersonnel mines.

-- Some States not parties to the Convention have made new use of AP mines since the Convention entered into force.
+- Some States not party to the Convention have made new use of anti-personnel mines.

 STATUS OF RATIFICATION AND ACCESSIONS

-List of the States Parties with dates of formal acceptance of the Convention and entry into force PDF 111KB
+View/download the list of the States Parties with dates of formal acceptance of the Convention and entry into force PDF 128KB

-List of States not party to the Convention PDF 127KB
+View/download the list of States not party to the Convention PDF 99KB